lipish/llm-link/docs/MODEL_CONFIGURATION.md

         }
     }

-    // For other providers, use configuration file let model_infos = self.models_config.get_models_for_provider(provider_name);
+    // For other providers, use embedded configuration let model_infos = self.models_config.get_models_for_provider(provider_name);
-    // Convert and return configured models
+    // Convert and return embedded models
 }
 ```